Destroytec/dlx/README.md

-# DLX
+# DLX Interpreter

-This is just a DLX interpreter I created over christmas.
-You can do what you want with it.

-(There are also probably many spelling mistakes in there, so proceed with caution!)
+This is an interpreter for the DLX language.
+[Website](https://destroytec.github.io/dlx/)